 If you cannot feel your puppy’s spine and ribs without pressing down, nor see a defined waist when looking down at her, it is a sign that he is overweight or obese.
 Being overweight can be extremely dangerous, especially if the trachea ends up collapsing.

-Your dogs may have a tooth abscess or other growth within the oral cavity or sinuses, which would stop or clog the airways and cause snoring.
+Your dog may have a tooth abscess or other growth within the oral cavity or sinuses, which would stop or clog the airways and cause snoring.
 Tooth problems can be excruciatingly painful as these abnormalities can easily become infected and require more serious intervention.

 Puppies are highly susceptible to get infections.
 These infections can cause nasal congestion and other breathing problems that lead to snoring.